Do you ever feel like life is just passing you by?

-Try this right now: breathe out hard.
-Make sure you can hear your breath and try to think of something at the same time.
+Try this right now: count to 5, and then breathe out as hard as you can.
+Make sure you can hear your breath as you do this, and at the same time try to think of something (maybe something like a pink Elephant?).

 2. Relaxed in-breath: Keep your throat open.
-Breath falls into your belly.
-Ribs move with each breath.
+Allow your breath to fall into your belly.
+Allow your ribs to move with each breath.
 Not too deep and not too shallow.

-4. Smooth Change: The change between breaths is gentle and slow, like an ocean wave rolling onto the shore, lingering, and then flowing back out to sea.
+4. Smooth Change: Finally, make the change between breaths gentle and slow, like an ocean wave rolling onto the shore, lingering, and then flowing back out to sea.